Littoral Rights in Real Estate: Definition & Examples

 3. Ownership of the Shoreline: Property ownership extends up to the high-water mark, with the land below typically remaining public.
 Property owners cannot restrict others from accessing areas below this mark.

-4. Protection and Preservation: It often involve regulations promoting environmental conservation.
+4. Protection and Preservation: It often involves regulations promoting environmental conservation.
 Property owners may be restricted in how they can modify their shoreline to protect natural habitats.

 5. Public Access: The public usually has the right to use the shoreline below the high-water mark, even if it adjoins private property.
 This assures that no property owner can claim exclusive control over the body of water.